Study in Canada

-Why Study in Canada
+Why Study in Canada?

 Did you know that Canada is the world’s most educated country?
 In fact, over half of its residents have university degrees.
-It must be pretty interesting to be a student there then, eh?
+It must be pretty interesting to be a student there, eh?

-Some of the top universities in the world are available in Canada, and students from all over the world have come to join the biggest names in their field.
 Experts in Journalism, Politics, Medicine, and Technology got their start at universities like the University of Toronto and McGill University; and you’ll have the chance to work alongside some of the sharpest minds in the world.

-Canada offers an interesting variety of college models: colleges, polytechnics, and cégeps (vocational schools).
-Depending on what your goals are, or what you’re looking for, you may want to select the institutional model that fits your needs.
+Canada offers an interesting variety of higher education institutions: universities, colleges, polytechnics, and cégeps (vocational schools).
+Depending on the goals you have, or what you’re looking for, you may want to select the institutional model that fits your needs.

 Canadian college and university graduates are highly-valued on the job market, and people who study there have been able to find great jobs in any field they’re interested in.

-What to study in Canada
+What to study in Canada?